 Carefully look over your service level agreement and read the fine print before signing anything.
 The worst time to find out a service is excluded is when you need it.

 How Will They Secure Your Files?

 There are many cloud services providers, including do-it-yourself “free” platforms like Amazon Web Services.
-These aren’t without their own security risks, from state-actors to human error.

 To be fair, all cloud services are being targeted by the bad guys.
 Your best bet is to avoid do-it-yourself platforms and choose a cloud services provider to handle the process for you.
 These providers are better armed against hackers than even the big do-it-yourself companies, like Microsoft and Google, are by themselves.
 A cloud services provider chooses the best vendor for your small to medium-sized business, then handles everything for you, including wrapping your services up with high-quality security.